-- 2. Make sure you are in Advanced User Mode, then highlight Set Map Offset on the Chart main menu. - 3.
+- 2. Make sure you are in Advanced User Mode, then highlight Set Map Offset on the Navigation main menu. - 3.
 Use the RIGHT 4-WAY Cursor Control key to set the Map Offset.
 A confirmation dialog box will appear to allow you to change your mind, or to confirm your choice.
 If the cursor was not active before you began this procedure, you will see an error message.
 Exit the menu, set the cursor, then try again.

-Clear Map Offset

-Clear Map Offset
+Clear Map Offset Clear Map Offset (Advanced)

 Clear Map Offset allows you to clear the Map Offset.
-The Clear map Offset menu choice is only available when User Mode is set to Advanced (see Setup Menu Tab: User Mode) and a Map Offset is currently active.
+Clear Map Offset is only accessible if a Map Offset is currently active.